 The fertile soils of the Po River Valley provide the Veneto with an abundance of vegetables.
 Radicchio is especially adored, and there are many varieties to savor.
 Radicchio di Verona grows in Vicenza, Verona, and Padua.
 It’s rich in antioxidants and known for its strong, bitter flavor.
-While radicchio di Chioggia, named for the fishing port in the south of Venice’s lagoons, grows in Venice, Padua, and Rovigo.
+Radicchio di Chioggia, named for the fishing port south of Venice’s lagoons, grows in Venice, Padua, and Rovigo.

-In Treviso, you’ll find the Radicchio Rosso di Treviso IGP with the tardivo and precoce varieties.
+You’ll find the Radicchio Rosso di Treviso IGP with the tardivo and precoce varieties in Treviso.
 Both must be produced within the area between Treviso, Padua, and Venice.
-The tardive variety is known for its bitter flavors with lengthy red leaves and a wider white dorsal rib providing an extra crunch.
-In contrast, the precoce variety has a more elongated head that’s just slightly bitter and not quite as crunchy.
+The tardive variety is known for its bitter flavors, with lengthy red leaves and a wider white dorsal rib providing an extra crunch.
+In contrast, the precoce variety has a more elongated head that’s slightly bitter and not quite as crunchy.

 The Radicchio Variegato di Castelfranco IGP resembles a leafy green rose with red specks.
 It’s a cross between Treviso radicchio and escarole, rich in vitamins and minerals.
 The leaves are delicately sweet with just the right amount of bitter flavor.

 In addition to radicchio, different types of asparagus grow in the Veneto.
 Asparago di Badoere is prominent in Padua, Treviso, and Venice, with white and green varieties.
 The white asparagus is bittersweet with subtle flavors of wheat.
-In comparison, the green asparagus has fruity, herbal aromas with more robust flavors and a slightly bitter aftertaste.
+The green asparagus has fruity, herbal aromas, more robust flavors, and a slightly bitter aftertaste.
 At the same time, the Asparago Bianco di Bassano DOP from Vicenza has a distinctive bitter taste and tender texture.
-Rich in antioxidants and vitamins, this white asparagus came to be thanks to a hailstorm back in the 1500s.
+Rich in antioxidants and vitamins, this white asparagus came to be thanks to a hailstorm in the 1500s.
 The crops were destroyed by hail, but the farmers decided to harvest the parts remaining underground.
 Due to lack of sunlight, the asparagus was white yet super flavorful and tender.
 So, they began to grow asparagus underground in Bassano.

 Pasta e Fasoi